Sada Mire: Career

 She has conducted field research in Somaliland, the United Kingdom, Denmark, Sweden, Ethiopia, Kenya, Djibouti and Egypt, and has worked for the United Nations Development Program.
 A TED-speaker, she has participated on the editorial boards, including African Archaeological Review.

 Motivated to learn the history of Somaliland, her homeland which was once a colonial country in Africa, she took up a fellowship under the department of art and archaeology at the School of Oriental and African Studies in London (also head of the department of antiquities in Somaliland).
 She launched an ambitious programme of archeological explorations in 2007.

+Until 2019 Mire held the role of assistant professor at the faculty of archaeology, Leiden University.
+She is currently associate professor in Heritage Studies at University College London.

 Mire, leading a team of 50 helpers, has discovered prehistoric rock art in Somaliland at almost 100 sites; at least 10 of these are likely to receive World Heritage status.
 The Dhambalin site, which is located approximately 40 miles from the Red Sea, contains rock art in sandstone shelters, which are inferred as about 5,000 years old, of horned cattle, sheep, and goats, as well as giraffes, which no longer exist in Somaliland.
 The NGO, Horn Heritage, partially funds her work for Somali Heritage.

 Education work

-In order to educate her people on the cultural heritage of their country, to continue with the archaeological explorations and get UNESCO World Heritage Sites status for some of the rock art sites she has discovered, she has established the "Horn Heritage", a non-profit organization to fund her work.
+In order to educate her people on the cultural heritage of their country, to continue with the archaeological explorations and get UNESCO World Heritage Sites status for some of the rock art sites she has discovered, Mire has established the "Horn Heritage", a non-profit organization to fund her work.
 She was also involved in establishing Somalia’s Department of Tourism and Archaeology.
 Through her charity Horn Heritage and with partners, Mire initiated and implemented digital 3D and virtual reality (VR) projects for Somali heritage, so that anybody anywhere could access her rock art work.
 In 2006, Mire created the first website dedicated to Somali Heritage and Archeology.

 Mire has run national and international media campaigns to fight the looting and destruction of Somali archeological sites.
 One of her direct messages to the Somali public warning against looting was broadcast by BBC Somali.

-Mire's work for public access to education and heritage protection is illustrated by her MOOC (Massive online open course) on 'Heritage under Threat', launched in December 2016, to be continued until 2020.
-This video based course introduces the learners to the topic of heritage under threat.
-The course is written and presented by Mire.
+Mire's designed a MOOC (Massive online open course) on 'Heritage under Threat', (2016 - 2020).
+This video based course introduced learners to the topic of heritage under threat.
+The course was written and presented by Mire.